ClickHouse/ClickHouse/docs/en/query_language/select.md

 The SAMPLE clause allows for approximated query processing.
 Approximated query processing is only supported by the tables in the `MergeTree` family, and only if the sampling expression was specified during table creation (see the section [MergeTree engine](../operations/table_engines/mergetree.md)).

+The features of data sampling are listed below:

+- Data sampling is a determined mechanism.
+The result of the same `SELECT ..
+SAMPLE` query is always the same.
+- Sampling works consistently for different tables.
+For tables with a single sampling key, a sample with the same coefficient always selects the same subset of possible data.
+For example, a sample of user IDs takes rows with the same subset of all the possible user IDs from different tables.
+This allows using the sample in subqueries in the IN clause, as well as for manually correlating results of different queries with samples.
+- Sampling allows reading fewer data from a disk.
+Note that for this you must specify the sampling key correctly.
+For more details see the section [Creating a MergeTree Table](../operations/table_engines/mergetree.md##table_engine-mergetree-creating-a-table).

+The `SAMPLE` clause can be specified in several ways:
-`SAMPLE` has the `SAMPLE k`, where `k` is a decimal number from 0 to 1, or `SAMPLE n`, where `n` is a sufficiently large integer.

-In the first case, the query will be executed on `k` percent of data.
+- `SAMPLE k`, where `k` is a decimal number from 0 to 1.
+The query is executed on `k` percent of data.
 For example, `SAMPLE 0.1` runs the query on 10% of data.
+[Details](#select-sample-k)
-In the second case, the query will be executed on a sample of at least `n` rows.
-For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows (but not significantly more than this).
+- `SAMPLE n`, where `n` is a sufficiently large integer.
+The query is executed on a sample of at least `n` rows (but not significantly more than this).
+For example, `SAMPLE 10000000` runs the query on a minimum of 10,000,000 rows.
+[Details](#select-sample-n)

-Example:
+- `SAMPLE k OFFSET m` where `k` and `m` are numbers from 0 to 1.
+Sample `k` is offset by `m` percent of data.
+[Details](#select-sample-offset)

+#### SAMPLE K {#select-sample-k}

+In a `SAMPLE k` clause, `k` is a percent amount of data that the sample is taken from.
+The example is shown below:

 ``` sql
 SELECT